 If we stand by and do nothing, children will not just starve but they will also be forced to make terrible survival choices that will put them in harm’s way and leave lasting consequences.
 Forced marriage, recruitment by armed groups, begging, migration and survival sex are just some of the things children will be forced into to try to stay alive.

 Here's what you need to know about the hunger crisis.

 1. World hunger is on the rise

 Hunger has increased in all regions in the world.
-Asia has the largest total number of hungry people, but Africa has the highest percentage of its population.
+The Hunger Hotspots Report says the countries of highest concern are:

 2. The world is not on track to achieve the Sustainable Development Goal for hunger

 By 2030, projections are that around 660 million people will be hungry, partly due to the lasting effects of the COVID-19 pandemic.
 This is 30 million more people than if the pandemic had not occurred.